hiveot/hub.capnp/docs/README-TD.md

 ### The 'properties' Action

 Similar to a properties Event, HiveOT standardizes a "properties" action.
-To change a property value, a properties action must be submitted containing a map of requested property name and value pairs.
+To change a configuration value, a properties action must be submitted containing a map of requested property name and value pairs.
 No additional action affordance is needed to write properties although this is recommended.

 For example, when the Thing configuration property called "alarmThreshold" changes, the action looks like this.